technway/technway-component-library/packages/stencil-library/src/components/tnw-navbar/usage/tnw-navbar-usage.md

 - **Responsive Design**: The `tnw-navbar` component is responsive by default, ensuring your navigation works on various screen sizes.
 - **Custom Controls**: You can easily customize the menu toggler position (start or end) and use slots for custom icons or actions within the navbar.
-- **Glassmorphism and Appearance Styles**: Take advantage of the appearance customization to create transparent, outlined, or solid navigation bars, with additional glassmorphism effects.
+- **Glassmorphism and appearance colors**: Take advantage of the appearance customization to create transparent, outlined, or solid navigation bars, with additional glassmorphism effects.